lovellbrian/lovellbrian.github.io/_posts/2023-10-02-BYODImage.md

 ![Alt text](/images/image-10.png)

-Next we need to upgrade the shared memory allocation.
+Optional: Next we need to upgrade the shared memory allocation.
 Select `Docker Engine` and edit the json conguration file as follows.

+Note: In my recent builds, I have set this option in the .devcontainer file.

 {% include codeHeader.html %}
 ```json